 Interstate 95 & Surrounding Areas

-Georgia’s 90 miles of coast differs dramatically from that of her sister states.
-Her transportation arteries of long ago, the rivers, proved detrimental in bringing this area of the coast into the twentieth century as the building of Interstate-95 (I-95) pushed both north and south.
+Georgia’s 90 miles of coast differs dramatically from that of its sister states.
+Its transportation arteries of long ago, the rivers, proved detrimental in bringing this area of the coast into the twentieth century as the building of Interstate-95 (I-95) pushed both north and south.

 With the ease of speed and now the addition of extra lanes, I-95 is a mighty transportation artery.
 A motorist can cross the Savannah River entering the state and exit it upon crossing the St. Mary’s River, entering Florida in a little over an hour.
 With this rapid momentum, the beauty of the state is often missed.

 However, fortunately for those who love back roads and a slower pace, I-95 follows the path of old Highway 17.
 And this is where the adventure begins.
 Small towns with unique personalities cry out to motorists “To Come by Here.”
 For those who chance to leave the interstate behind, Georgia’s coastal history lies waiting.
 One great example is the Hofwyl-Broadfield Plantation Historic Site, near I-95's exit 42, which represents the history and culture of Georgia’s rice coast.